GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 Running campaigns in different regions implies that currencies should be taken into account.
 You could:

-- Make currency a dedicated dimension in the aggregation keys
+- Make currency a dedicated dimension in the aggregation keys.
 - Or infer the currency from a campaign ID, and convert all currencies to a reference currencies.

 In this example, we'll assume that you can infer the currency from a campaign ID.
 This allows you to convert any given purchase value from the user's local currency to a reference currency of your choice.
 You can also perform that conversion on the fly, when the user purchases an item.

 With this technique, all aggregatable values are in the same reference currency, and can therefore be summed to generate a total aggregated purchase value—a summary purchase value.

 ### Translate goals into keys